 Once the initial arrest is over, your legal team can go to work building your defense.
 Like any criminal charge, the defenses we craft hinge on our clients’ histories and the circumstances of their incidents.
 However, we also know that it is important to keep our clients informed, so here are some tactics we may be able to use to get your sentence dismissed or reduced:

 Committing robbery can go beyond the classic “stick up” scenario.
 In fact, you may commit an offense in a way you did not consider possible.
 Since the California laws regarding robbery are so intricate, it’s wise to meet with a Riverside robbery lawyer to go over the details of your unique charges.

 In the state of California, robbery is always classified as a felony.
 However, the degree of the felony, as well as the punishment, depends on the individual circumstances surrounding the crime.
-Again, for detailed information surrounding your charges, schedule your free consultation with our award-winning Riverside criminal defense attorney.
+Again, for detailed information surrounding your charges, schedule your free consultation with our award-winning Riverside robbery attorney.

 To be charged with a first-degree felony, one of the following elements must be present: